 - 1 stick unsalted butter plus 2 tablespoons for greasing ramekins

 - ¼ cup cocoa powder (for sprinkling in the ramekins)

 - 6 ounces good quality bittersweet chocolate, chopped

 - 2 large egg yolks

 - Pinch salt

 - 1-2 tablespoons powdered sugar

-In a double boiler, over simmering water, melt the chocolate with the butter, stirring frequently.
-In a large bowl, beat the eggs and egg yolks with the sugar and salt until thickened and pale.
+- In a separate bowl, beat the eggs and egg yolks with the sugar and salt until thickened and pale.
 I use a whisk for this but you could use a stand mixer or electric mixer.

-Bake for 12 minutes or until sides of the cakes are firm but centers are soft.
+- Leave the ramekins on the baking sheet and bake 7-9 minutes or until tops of the cakes are barely set and centers are still jiggly.
 Remove from oven and allow cakes to cool in ramekins for 1 minute, then cover with a dessert plate and carefully flip over.
-Let stand 10 seconds and unmold.
+Let stand 10 seconds and remove the ramekins.
 Sprinkle powdered sugar over the top and serve immediately with vanilla ice cream or homemade whipped cream.